 The Department of State requires that Exchange Visitor Program sponsors report serious incidents, problems or controversy involving J-1 Exchange Visitors to the Office of Private Sector Exchange Administration’s Academic and Government (OPA-AG) unit.
 Reports must be made within 24 hours of an incident's occurrence.

-The ISSO at UMass Lowell is required to report the following incidents to OPA-AG within one business day:
+The International Students & Scholars Office (ISSO) at UMass Lowell is required to report the following incidents to OPA-AG within one business day:

 - Exchange Visitor Death